jingxuehan0707/music-composition-handbook/Level-01.md

 * Pivot modulation with secondary dominant.
 * Pivot modulation with modal interchange.
 * Pivot modulation with maj7 modal interchange, as new I chord.
+* Direct modulation in a sharp direction (clockwise on the circle of 5ths) causes an increase in intensity or a brightening.
+* Direct modulation in a flat direction (counter-clockwise on the circle of 5ths) causes a decrease in intensity or a darkening.
+* Transitional modulation uses extended dominant or extended substitute dominant series that will progress smoothly from one key to the other.

 ## Hybrid Chords